Szandor72/devops-center-demo/README.md

     - sObjects
     - Flows
     - Misc Metadata
-  - Modified files will be prettified (3rd Party Action)
+  - only new/modified files will be prettified (3rd Party Action)

 - **validate-code**